Overview

 1

-Software engineer creates a draft PR with their code changes.
+Software engineer creates a PR with their code changes.
+Here’s an example PR on a public repo.

 2